Information Management Issues

 To provide a cyber security response system, we established a CSIRT*1, which reports to the Sustainability Committee chaired by the president.

-The policy-making body is the Cyber Security Subcommittee, led by the Chief Information Security Officer (CISO), which deliberates on Group-wide cyber security measures and significant security incidents.
-Cyber Security Promotion Committee advances measures based on subcommittee decisions, and we have also set up a Cyber Security Center as a working unit.
+Chaired by Futoshi Kamiwaki Representative Director and Senior Managing Executive Officer, who serves as the Chief Information Security Officer (CISO), the Cyber Security Subcommittee is a policy-making body that deliberates on Group-wide cyber security measures and significant security incidents.
+The Cyber Security Promotion Committee advances measures based on subcommittee decisions.
+We have also set up a Cyber Security Center as a working unit.

 Acting in partnership with the SOC*2, the Cyber Security Center monitors the security of networks and devices 24 hours a day, 365 days a year, and strives for the early detection of and recovery from incidents.
 Having posted at least one cyber system administrator on site at each business, we have established a comprehensive Group-wide cyber management system.
 Even in the case of organizational changes or cyber system administrator reassignments, the Company is constantly aware of the presence or absence of the cyber system administrators at each of its business sites through its registry management system.
 Together with making our operations in Japan more sophisticated, going forward we will advance the development of CSIRT at Group companies overseas.

-- The Security Operation Center, or SOC, is a specialized entity devoted to monitoring and analyzing threats to information systems.
-It works to detect threats as soon as possible, and plays a role in supporting CSIRT with its response and recovery efforts.
+• The Security Operation Center, or SOC, is a specialized entity devoted to monitoring and analyzing threats to information systems.
+It works to detect threats as soon as possible, and plays a role in supporting the CSIRT with its response and recovery efforts.

 Diagram of Overall Management System

-CSIRT operations involve the holding of regular Cyber Security Subcommittee/Promotion Committee meetings, reporting the assessments of risk countermeasures at subcommittee meetings and the content of risk countermeasure activities at promotion committee meetings.
+CSIRT operations involve the holding of regular Cyber Security Subcommittee/Promotion Committee meetings, reporting the assessments of risk countermeasures at Subcommittee meetings and the content of risk countermeasure activities at Promotion Committee meetings.
+In addition, we conduct annual training for Subcommittee members on management decision-making in the event of a cyber security incident.

 Key System-related Measures